About the Journal

 A conflict of interest occurs when an individual (author, reviewer, or editor) or its organization is involved in multiple interests, one of which could possibly corrupt the motivation for an act in the other.
 In their manuscript, all authors should disclose any financial or other substantive conflicts of interest that might be construed to influence the results or interpretation of their manuscript.
 All sources of financial support for the project should be clearly disclosed.
 Potential conflicts of interest should be disclosed at the earliest stage possible.

 1.5.
 Potential hazards to human or animal subjects

 If their work involves chemicals, procedures, or equipment that have any unusual hazards inherent in their use, the author must clearly specify them in the manuscript.
-If the work involves the use of animal or human subjects, the author should ensure that the manuscript contains a statement that all procedures were performed in compliance with the relevant laws and institutional guidelines, and that the National Medical Ethics Committee of the Republic of Slovenia has approved them.
-The research described in the papers submitted to the editors must adhere to the principles of the Helsinki Declaration.
-The author should include a statement in the manuscript that informed consents were obtained for experimentation with human subjects.
+If the work involves the use of animal or human subjects, the author should ensure that the manuscript contains a statement that all procedures were performed in compliance with the relevant laws and institutional guidelines and that the National Medical Ethics Committee of the Republic of Slovenia has approved them.
+The research described in the papers submitted to the editors must adhere to the principles of the Helsinki Declaration (a statement of ethical principles for medical research involving human subjects).
+The author should include a statement in the manuscript that informed consent was obtained for experimentation with human subjects.
 The right of a person to privacy must always be respected.